*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Aside from making sure that you have a spare in case one is lost, Lego’s customer service team says that they also add extra, random pieces to go in the set.

-This is to ensure that the players can widen their imaginations and use the random extra pieces for purposes other than what the instruction manual suggests.
+This is to ensure that the players can widen their imaginations and use the random extra pieces to make their own creations or own variations with the spare parts.

 Imagine having to pack dozens of tiny little pieces in small plastic bags and making sure that the count is a hundred percent exact.